library(tidyverse)5 Diagnosing data visually

 - Calculate the skewness of these data, and make a conclusion about the skewness of the dataset.

-- Create a boxplot of these data.
+as.data.frame()- Create a histogram of these data.

 - Create a cumulative frequency plot of these data.

 - Create a boxplot of these data.
+Are there any outliers?

-5.9 Acknowledgment
+5.9 Acknowledgments

 Thanks to Hernan Vargas & Riley Grieser for help in formatting this page.
 Additional comments provided by BIOL 305 classes.